Top healthcare rights

 - to be treated with dignity and respect.
 You have the right to privacy and to refuse any physical examination or treatment.

-- to be involved in discussions and decision about your healthcare.
-You should have things clearly and fully explained to you so that you understand any decision made.
-If you’re not able to agree to a decision, the NHS must consult someone legally able to act on your behalf – see Power of attorney for more information on appointing someone to make decisions for you.
+- to be involved in discussions and decisions about your healthcare.
+You should have things clearly and fully explained to you so that you understand all the treatment options available and any decisions made.
+If you’re not able to agree on a decision, the NHS must consult someone legally able to act on your behalf – see Power of attorney for more information on appointing someone to make decisions for you.

 - to be told how information about you will be used, and to expect it to be kept secure.
 You also have the right to see your own health records and have any mistakes corrected.